 I’ve been talking about self-driving cars for years, even posted about it on this site.
 I can’t wait for cars to drive themselves, for personal and selfish reasons, but there are several really good reasons for cars to drive themselves.

-In 2009 according to the US Census 35,900+ individuals died in motor vehicle accidents.
 Such deaths could almost be eliminated by using self-driving cars with their vastly superior capacity for safety over human driven cars.

 Eliminate 10.8 Million Accidents Annually

 In addition to all those who die are all those who are maimed in accidents and all those whose vehicles are damaged.
 According to the same US Census there were 10.8 million motor vehicle accidents in 2009.

 How about bringing these numbers down?
 I mean way down.

 Freeing Up Police, Fire, EMT

 This not only reduces the deaths and injuries outlined above but also reduces the burden on our public safety officers (police, fire, emt) drastically freeing them up to focus on other areas of crime.

 This would also reduce in a reduction in prison populations as DUI drivers would no longer be populating cells.
 The Legislative Analyst’s Office of California calculates the cost of incarcerating an individual for one year at $47,102 in 2008-2009.
 Or take the lower figure offered by the Federal Register of $26,163 in 2011.